CoachSteff/imagineering/frameworks/disney-imagineering-strategy.md

 **Round 4: Integration (20 min)**
 - Synthesize insights
 - Refine plan based on Critic input
-- Agree on next steps
+- Agree on next steps or loop back to a fresh Dreamer round using the bridge questions.
+Repeat rounds until key risks are addressed.

 **Debrief (10 min)**
 - What did we learn?